 Robby Korth

-He grew up in Ardmore, Oklahoma and Fayetteville, Arkansas, and graduated from the University of Nebraska with a Journalism degree.
-Robby has reported for several newspapers, most recently covering higher education and other topics for The Roanoke Times in southwest Virginia.
+Robby grew up in Ardmore, Oklahoma and Fayetteville, Arkansas, and graduated from the University of Nebraska with a Journalism degree.
+He has reported for several newspapers, most recently covering higher education and other topics for The Roanoke Times in southwest Virginia.
 While there, he co-created the podcast Septic, spending a year reporting on the story of a missing five-year-old boy, the discovery of his body in a septic tank a few days after his disappearance, and the subsequent court trial of his mother.
 Although the story was of particular interest to residents in Virginia, the podcast gained a larger audience and was named as a New and Noteworthy podcast by Apple Podcasts.

 -